 I am also thinking about the restrictions that a flat image imposes over a tridimensional form.
 But maybe this is just one of many approaches…

 Anyway. it seems that this tension is actually a great asset for expression as it challenges the rules of physical reality.

-So maybe I just need to explore this tensions between image and 3D form and how they are connected with anamorphic representation as it might be a fundamental characteristic embedded inside the modern visual culture.
+So maybe I need to explore this tension between image and 3D form and how they are connected with anamorphic representation as it might be a fundamental characteristic embedded inside the modern visual culture.